sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-microcopy/index.md

 users and listings.
 Sometimes they might be "buyers" and "sellers", in other cases "guests" and "hosts".

-In Biketribe, we'd like the user interface to talk about "bikes" and "bike owners".
+In Biketribe, when it comes to what is being offered and by whom, we'd like the user interface to talk about "bikes" and "bike owners".

 In the world of user interfaces, such terminology scattered here and there is referred to as "Microcopy".
 The New Sharetribe comes with an